silinternational/idp-profile-ui/README.md

 This app can be run against HTTPS if needed for U2F testing.
 In order to run in that mode, _traefik_ will need to be configured.
 Simply `cp development/local.env.dist development/local.env` and populate the traefik-related vars with the appropriate values.
 Some are also located in the `docker-compose.yml` under the `proxy` service.
 See [traefik docs](https://github.com/silinternational/traefik-https-proxy) for more information.

+## i18n

+i18n support is built-in however the translation files must be generated and dropped into the `src/locales` folder with the appropriate name, e.g., `en.json`, `fr.json`, `ko.json` before the app is built.
+(TODO: automate this via crowdin api's)

 ## Run locally

 1. Run `make` from the project root.